 Divorce Mediation: In Massachusetts, divorce mediation is increasingly popular as an alternative method to divorce litigation, and with good reason.
 The mediation process is cost effective and frequently results in a prompt resolution of disputes so that divorce can be finalized.
 Equally as important, divorce mediation can help reduce the emotional turmoil on families that is frequently associated with contested divorces.
 The process is commonly used to achieve a fair settlement for both sides to a dispute.
 Our experienced Massachusetts divorce mediation lawyers are skilled as mediators and will work with divorcing or other parties in a neutral fashion to inform you about the divorce process and help promote a negotiated resolution of disputes.
 Our divorce mediators are highly experienced family law attorneys who are well-versed in Massachusetts divorce law.
 Their insights into what you can expect during divorce proceedings are invaluable in helping you make an informed and beneficial decision on how to handle any family-related dispute.[top]

-With law offices in Framingham, Massachusetts and Milford, Massachusetts, our divorce lawyers provide legal services to individuals and families throughout the Boston metro west and Worcester County region including Ashland, Dedham, Framingham, Franklin, Hopkinton, Maynard, Marlborough, Milford, Natick, Needham, Newton, Shrewsbury, Sudbury, Waltham, and Worcester, Massachusetts.
+With law offices in Framingham, Massachusetts, our divorce lawyers provide legal services to individuals and families throughout the Boston metro west and Worcester County region including Ashland, Dedham, Framingham, Franklin, Hopkinton, Maynard, Marlborough, Milford, Natick, Needham, Newton, Shrewsbury, Sudbury, Waltham, and Worcester, Massachusetts.